The Hilton Honors American Express Surpass® Card offers complimentary Gold elite status that provides extra perks when you stay at Hilton properties

 If you’re interested in earning Hilton hotel rewards in particular, then you’ll want to take a closer look at credit cards within the Hilton Honors loyalty program.
 For the most part, the Hilton Amex Surpass is the middle-tier card of the program.

-For those who don’t like to pay for a credit card each year but still want to earn Hilton points, there’s the Hilton Honors American Express Card, which for a limited time through August 25, 2021, offers a lower bonus of 100,000 points after you spend $1,000 in purchases within your first three months of card membership, plus up to $100 in statement credits on eligible purchases made on the card at Hilton fhotels in the first 12 months.
+For those who don’t like to pay for a credit card each year but still want to earn Hilton points, there’s the Hilton Honors American Express Card, which offers a lower bonus of up to 130,000 bonus points, also in two tiers.
+You’ll earn 80,000 bonus points after you spend $1,000 in purchases on the card in the first three months after opening the account, plus an additional 50,000 bonus points after you spend a total of $5,000 on the card in the first six months.

 This Hilton card only comes with Silver elite status, and you’ll earn fewer points on paid Hilton stays and regular spending, yet it’s worth considering if you want to earn rewards toward free Hilton nights without paying an annual fee.